Diderot effect: Usage

-In McCracken's usage the Diderot effect is the result of the interaction between objects within "product complements", or "Diderot unities", and consumers.
-A Diderot unity is a group of objects that are considered to be culturally complementary, in relation to one another.
-McCracken describes that a consumer is less likely to veer from a preferred Diderot unity in order to strive towards unity in appearance and representation of one's social role.
+In anthropologist Grant McCracken's usage in 1986, the Diderot effect is the result of the interaction between objects within "product complements", or "Diderot unities", and consumers.
+A Diderot unity is a group of objects that are considered to be culturally complementary, to one another.
+McCracken suggests that a consumer is less likely to veer from a preferred Diderot unity to strive towards unity in appearance and representation of one's social role.
 However, it can also mean that if an object that is somehow deviant from the preferred Diderot unity is acquired, it may have the effect of causing the consumer to start subscribing to a completely different Diderot unity.

-Sociologist and economist Juliet Schor uses the term in her best selling 1992 book The Overspent American: Why We Want What We Don't Need to describe processes of competitive, status-conscious consumption driven by dissatisfaction.
-Schor's 2005 essay "Learning Diderot’s Lesson: Stopping the Upward Creep of Desire" describes the effect in contemporary consumer culture in the context of its negative environmental consequences.
+Sociologist and economist Juliet Schor uses the term in her 1992 book The Overspent American: Why We Want What We Don't Need to describe processes of competitive, status-conscious consumption driven by dissatisfaction.
+Schor's 2005 essay "Learning Diderot's Lesson: Stopping the Upward Creep of Desire" describes the effect in contemporary consumer culture in the context of its negative environmental consequences.

+James Clear uses the term in his 2018 book Atomic Habits and describes Diderot's behavior as 'a chain reaction of purchases' and links the Diderot effect to describe habit stacking.